Poster Session at the PIER Graduate Week 2015 Photograph: Marta Mayer, DESY

 The focus courses are for those interested in in-depth sessions in their own area of expertise.

-On Tuesday, 10 October, Dr. Carsten Claussen, director of the Fraunhofer European ScreeningPort and founder of Evotec Technologies, will give a talk about the big questions "Can you plan a career?", "How to become happy?" and "Can you calculate your business success?".
-He is now director of the Fraunhofer European ScreeningPort, Hamburg's first Fraunhofer Institute.
+On Tuesday, 10 October, Dr. Carsten Claussen, director of the Fraunhofer ScreeningPort and founder of Evotec Technologies, will give a talk about the big questions "Can you plan a career?", "How to become happy?" and "Can you calculate your business success?".
+He is now director of the Fraunhofer ScreeningPort, Hamburg's first Fraunhofer Institute.

 Research and career skills workshops

-Celine Boehm (Durham), Karsten Büßer (Hamburg), Henry Chapman (Hamburg), Carsten Claussen (Hamburg), Florian Grüner (Hamburg), Rolf Haug (Hannover), Michael Hauschild (Hamburg), Jeroen Mesters (Lübeck), Nacho Pascual (San Sebastian), Michael Rübhausen (Hamburg), Roland Wiesendanger (Hamburg), Carsten Wrenger (Sao Paulo)
+Celine Boehm (Durham), Karsten Büßer (Hamburg), Henry Chapman (Hamburg), Carsten Claussen (Hamburg), Florian Grüner (Hamburg), Rolf Haug (Hannover), Michael Hauschild (Genf), Jeroen Mesters (Lübeck), Nacho Pascual (San Sebastian), Michael Rübhausen (Hamburg), Roland Wiesendanger (Hamburg), Carsten Wrenger (Sao Paulo)

 Local organising committee